 In May of 2013, an EF5 tornado wiped out heavily-populated parts of Moore, OK, and created billions in damage.
 The tornado flattened more than 300 homes and killed 24 people.

-“I've been to help at a few other disasters but this was hundreds of times worse than anything we'd seen before,” said Mark David, Minuteman Disaster Response volunteer.
+“I've been to help at a few other disasters, but this was hundreds of times worse than anything we'd seen before,” said Mark David, Minuteman Disaster Response volunteer.
 “It was like a movie set.
-It was a field of debris about as far as you could see; about a mile and a half wide, 11 miles long and about three or four feet high.
-It was like a 30-square-mile junkyard … hard to imagine there had ever been structures down there.”
+It was a field of debris as far as you could see; about a mile and a half wide, 11 miles long, and about three or four feet high.
+It was like a 30-square-mile junkyard, hard to imagine there had ever been structures down there.”

-David said the most important thing they did during his deployment was assist the first responders.
+David said the most important thing they did during his deployment was to assist the first responders.

 “We were able to help them bear the load a little bit,” he said.
 “You could see a slight relief in them when they found out what we were trained at doing.
 You see, first responders are incredible, and they have a lot that they have to deal with, but these types of disasters are unique situations.
 We can say we have been through a few tornadoes or mass casualty incidents, so that also is kind of a relief to them.”